odygrd/quill/README.md

 For benchmarking purposes, you can find the code [here](https://github.com/odygrd/quill/blob/master/benchmarks/backend_throughput/quill_backend_throughput.cpp).
 When measured on the same system as the latency benchmarks mentioned earlier, logging 4 million messages resulted in a log file size of 476 MB.
-The average throughput achieved was 1.76 million messages per second, with a total elapsed time of 2266 ms.

 Please note that while Quill performs well in terms of throughput, its primary strength lies in its efficient handling of log messages across threads.